Age: 7 to adult

 - Try to make an image where you have equal status and see if the onlookers agree!

-Watch the wonderful video below presented by the talented Toby Parks from the theatre company that has made me laugh the most (ever) ‘Spymonkey’ for some more brilliant games based on Status – including Status Walk, Chorus Monster, Die Servant and Status Cards!
+Watch the wonderful video below presented by the talented Toby Park from Spymonkey (the theatre company that has made me laugh the most ever) for some more brilliant games based on Status – including Status Walk, Chorus Monster, Die Servant and Status Cards!